 What is Abolition?

 If you were asked, “Would you agree to have less (if it was still enough), if that meant that someone else who doesn’t have enough could survive?” most people would probably say “Yes”.
-If that’s true, most people are already abolitionist in spirit!
+If that’s true then most people are already abolitionist in spirit!

 We have the tools to create an abolitionist world; we just need to use the tools we have to raise up the bottom of society.
 No one has all the answers, and it will be a process that unfolds as we do it, but we need to do it because the goal is so worth it.
 In that way, abolitionists are people who haven’t given up on the world.